tommakesmusic/QUB-CSC7084-web-development/README.md

 * html and
 * SQL (via a mysql server)

 Developed locally using the MAMP stack on Macintosh, stored here and uploaded to a university server.
-The project makes use of the Tailwind framework for CSS and the Vue.js framework for javascript interactivity.